MaterializeInc/materialize/doc/user/content/overview/_index.md

 ## Why should you use Materialize?

 Teams responsible for processing data understand the challenges associated with traditional databases.
-The need for immediate answers to business-essential questions requires a significant investment in data resources and can be time/cost prohibitive at scale.
+Getting immediate answers to business-essential questions requires a significant investment in data resources and can be time/cost prohibitive at scale.

-Materialize can solve data challenges in your organization in several ways.
+Materialize can solve your data challenges in several ways.

 ### Efficient dataflow management

-If your team performs OLAP queries over relational data, Materialize can reduce the time it takes to receive your query results.
+If your organization needs business-intelligence queries or reports from relational data, Materialize can reduce the time it takes to receive the information you need.

 Traditionally, teams use a batch processing system to query large data sets every night.
 These computations are resource expensive and time consuming